 You can place beacons at each stop along the customer journey to offer more interactive experiences.
-When combined with a mobile app, this allows your visitors and customers to get a truly personalized experience.
+When combined with a customer experience mobile app, this allows your visitors and customers to get a truly personalized experience.
 How?

 Think of it like this.
 The beacons are merely wireless transmitters used to send data and recognize when someone has visited a location.
 It is then designed to ping information or data to any phones that sync up, but that data can be anything.

 Through a mobile app customers and visitors each have their own user profiles, feeds, and personalization settings they enter.
 You know simply by tapping into that data what type of user they are and what they are interested in.

 This allows you to completely tailor the automated content displayed to them, on a case-by-case basis.
 In other words, you can send each person or visitor custom offers tailored specifically for them.